- 1 = title

 - 11 = footnotes

-One of the most common methods of presenting/showing data to people is in a line graph/chart.
+Along with tables, one of the most common methods of presenting/showing data to people is in a line graph/chart.
 By displaying data in a visual way, it makes the data easier for people to understand.
 This is the reason why graphs/charts are used in business presentations, reports etc...

 In this online exercise, we will look at the English names of the different parts of a line graph/chart (e.g. the different types of lines).
 Knowing this vocabulary is important when either describing or explaining a graph/chart to people.